robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ### Solution follows

-Under the perspective that anything is really "new" but it is just a matter of properly reframing a well-known into a new scenario with a high-grade of novelty, identifying the problem usually straightforward leads to identificate the solution.
+Under the perspective that anything is really "new" but it is just a matter of properly reframing a well-known into a new scenario with a high-grade of novelty, identifying the problem usually straightforward leads to the identification of the solution.

 While a dilemma can admit a theoretical answer that can be elected as "solution" by varying criterias among them "popularity" or "common sense", usually that answer does not allow any practical and/or effective implementation in the real world.